imtahurahi/park-pal/01_PRD_v1.md

   - Difficulty rating
   - Kid and pet friendliness ratings
 - **FR-PD-003:** System must display high-quality images for each park
-- **FR-PD-004:** System must maintain list of nearby airports with distances
-- **FR-PD-005:** System must maintain list of nearby lodging with prices and distances
+- **FR-PD-004:** System must maintain list of nearby lodging with prices and distances

 #### 3.2.2 Search & Filter
 - **FR-PD-005:** Users must be able to search parks by name